Skip to main content

 Limits on Trust Funding

-Arizona courts can review whether the amount placed in a pet trust exceeds what is reasonably needed.
-If the court determines the trust is overfunded, the excess goes back to the settlor if still living, or to the settlor's successors in interest.
+Courts can review whether the amount placed in a pet trust exceeds what is reasonably needed.
+If the court determines the trust is overfunded, it can reduce the amount to what the animal's care actually requires.
+The excess goes back to the settlor if still living, or to the settlor's successors.

 Property of a trust authorized by this section may be applied only to its intended use, except to the extent the court determines that the value of the trust property exceeds the amount required for the intended use.